Sustainable Development Goal 8: Decent Work and Economic Growth

 The groups that were disproportionally impacted since the onset of the pandemic – women and youth – are now having the hardest time recovering. [...]
 There is now emerging evidence that persons with disabilities were hit harder as well.

-All regions were hit by increased unemployment rates in 2020, and initial data suggests that the recovery in 2021 has been uneven, with many regions not seeing any improvement in 2021.
+All regions were hit by increased unemployment rates in 2020.
+The initial data suggests that the recovery in 2021 has been uneven, with many regions not seeing any improvement in 2021.
 Northern Africa and Western Africa, Latin America and the Caribbean as well as Sub-Saharan Africa are currently the regions furthest away from the goal of full employment.

-As there is no set target for average hourly earnings, the OECD measures progress against the top four performers in 2015, with the target set at constant 24 USD per hour (constant 2015 PPP).
+There is no set target for average hourly earnings (indicator 8.5.1).
+The OECD therefore measures progress against the top four performers in 2015, with the target set at 24 USD per hour (constant 2015 PPP).
 The latest available data from 2018 shows that Norway and Denmark are currently above this level.
-Importantly, wage levels in the Nordics are high compared to other OECD-countries, with the 2018 OECD-average at 16 USD per hour.
+Wage levels in the Nordics are high compared to other OECD-countries, with the OECD-average standing at 16 USD per hour in 2018.

-Based on the target wording of "full employment" the OECD has operationalised the target unemployment rate in 2030 at 3%.
-While Iceland and Norway were close before the pandemic, all the Nordics have seen increased unemployment rates due to the pandemic.
-This has significantly reversed any recent progress, and the OECD considers it unlikely that any of the Nordics will reach the 3% goal by 2030.
+Based on the target wording of "full employment" the OECD has operationalised the target unemployment rate in 2030 at 3% (indicator 8.5.2).
+While Iceland and Norway were close to this level before the pandemic, all the Nordics have recently seen unemployment rise.
+This has significantly reversed any recent progress, and the OECD considers it unlikely that any of the Nordics will reach the 3% goal by 2030 based on current trends.

 By 2020, substantially reduce the proportion of youth not in employment, education or training